microsoft/playwright/docs/src/api/class-browsertype.md

 Slows down Playwright operations by the specified amount of milliseconds.
 Useful so that you can see what is going on.
 Defaults to 0.

+### option: BrowserType.launchPersistentContext.showUserInput
+- `showUserInput` <[boolean]>

+Show Playwright's mouse cursor, keyboard, and touch indicator.
+When clicking items with Playwright's synethic mouse, a mouse cursor will be drawn at the location of the click.
+Similarly a circle will appear when tapping items with the touch screen.
+Key presses will appear as subtitles.

 ### option: BrowserType.launchPersistentContext.-inline- = %%-shared-context-params-list-%%